Get this recipe for easy cocoa powder brownies only using 5 ingredients! Make homemade fresh and fudgy brownies in just 30 minutes!

-- Stir in the flour and cocoa powder and stir just until combined.
+- Stir in the flour, cocoa powder, and salt (if using) just until combined.
 Do not overmix.
 The batter will be slightly lumpy.

-- Pour into the prepared pan and use a rubber spatula to smooth out.
+- Pour the batter into the prepared pan and use a rubber spatula to smooth out.

 - Bake at 350 for 20-25 minutes until set.

 Like this post?
 Subscribe to never miss a recipe!